 Your exclusive tour of Peru’s Sacred Valley will continue in Pisac, a town whose indigenous market has become a local shopping hotspot.
 Quechua community members from the surrounding mountains come here to hawk all kinds of handmade crafts and unusual fruits and vegetables.
 After rubbing shoulders with the locals in the market, venture up to Pisac’s mountainside ruins.
 Perch yourself high up on the ridge among the Inca walls and soak up the eye-popping scenery below; the Inca’s sweeping, neatly carved agricultural terraces are best seen from on high.

-At the end of the day, your guide and your drive will drop you off at your Cusco hotel so you can participate in a briefing about your upcoming trek, and rest up before you begin the physically demanding portion of your Peru private holiday: the Salkantay Trek!
+At the end of the day, your guide and your drive will drop you off at your Cusco hotel so you can participate in a briefing about your upcoming trek, and rest up before you begin the physically demanding portion of your private Peru holiday: the Salkantay Trek to Machu Picchu!

 DAY 4: Salkantay Trek